Avian Terms Glossary

 The hobby and culture of keeping, breeding, and caring for birds in captivity.

-Cere & Nare
+Cere & Nares

 Cere: The flesh area at the top of a bird's beak.
 A bird's nares are located on their cere.

-Nare: The two holes in a bird's cere are called nares.
+Nares: The two holes in a bird's cere are called nares.
 A similar idea to your nostrils.

 Crop